GangSuUGA/Network-Sensor-Location-Problem/01_A_node-based_approach.md

 ## Proposition 2
 (Minimum number of sensors for full observability).
 Given a transporation network G = (V*, E).
 In order to observe all link flows in G, at a minimum, sensors need to be installed on (m-n)/m * 100% of the links.
-(Proof: The number of nodes means the number of formulation of flow conservation and hence means the number of unknown we can solve.
+(Proof: The number of nodes means the number of independent formulations of flow conservation and hence means the number of unknown we can solve.
 So at most n link flows can be infered from sensor measurements.
 Hence, at least m-n link flows need to be measured.)

 ## Proposition 3
 (Integrality of inferred link flows).
 If vN is integral, vB will be integral as well.